kshitij-kayastha/Tensor/README.md

 # Tensor

-A simple, header-only tensor library in C++ for multi-dimensional arrays, supporting basic operations such as element-wise addition, scalar multiplication, and tensor reshaping.
+A simple tensor library in C++ for multi-dimensional arrays, supporting basic operations such as element-wise addition, scalar multiplication, and tensor reshaping.

 ## Features